-No Employee shall be required to work in excess of sixteen (16) hours in a twenty-four (24) hour period.
+Unless and emergency is declared by the Chief, no Employee shall be required to work in excess of sixteen (16) hours in a twenty-four (24) hour period, unless mutually agreed to by the parties.
+The employer shall make a concerted effort not to require any employee to report to work with less than eight (8) hour break after clocking out including shifts and details unless mutually agreed to by the parties.
 Unscheduled overtime and court time shall not be considered part of these calculations.